Internet Matters

 Setting up your child’s new smartphone

 Smartphones offer children the ability to be connected to the internet wherever they are, but keeping kids safe from potentially the harmful side of the digital world, can be a big task.
-So whether you are gifting your child a new phone or it’s their first, it’s important to consider setting up controls on their device.

-Choosing a Google or Apple smartphone
+Choosing an Android or Apple smartphone

 In-app downloads and purchasing restrictions